Are Hairballs Normal? Too Many Could Mean Your Cat Has Health Problems

-When your cat hacks up a slimy fur sausage of a hairball, you may be disgusted or annoyed (especially if you're bare foot or a favorite rug is involved).
+When your cat hacks up a slimy hairball, you may be disgusted or annoyed (especially if your bare foot or an expensive rug is involved).
 You may also wonder whether that’s normal.
-An occasional regurgitated wad of hair isn’t cause for alarm, but frequent hairballs might mean your cat has an underlying health problem, such as anxiety, allergies, or an imbalanced gut microbiome (the community of bacteria in the digestive tract).
+An occasional regurgitated wad of hair isn’t cause for alarm, but frequent hairballs might mean your cat has an underlying health problem, such as anxiety, allergies, or an imbalanced gut microbiome (the community of microorganisms in the digestive tract).

-(When cat parents send poop samples to AnimalBiome for gut microbiome analysis, they’re sometimes alarmed at seeing clumps of hair in their cats’ poop.
+When cat parents send poop samples to AnimalBiome for gut microbiome analysis, they’re sometimes alarmed at seeing clumps of hair in their cats’ poop.
 But that’s actually normal.
-AnimalBiome has processed thousands of samples of cat feces, and according to Chief Science Officer, Holly Ganz, “I can tell you that there is a lot of hair in there.”)
+AnimalBiome has processed thousands of samples of cat feces, and Chief Science Officer Dr. Holly Ganz says, “I can tell you that there is a lot of hair in there.”

 Hairballs and Your Cat’s Gut Microbiome

 The gut microbiome performs all kinds of important functions that support your cat’s digestive system.
 So those hairballs may be telling you something about the state of your cat’s gut health.
 For example, your cat’s digestion might be functioning suboptimally because of intestinal inflammation or an imbalanced gut microbiome.

 Frequent hairballs (more than a few per month) may be a sign that the digestive system’s ability to move material along—its motility—is impaired.
 Reduced motility means that food and moisture don’t move through the intestines the way they should, and digestion suffers.

 Another important aspect of proper motility is that it limits the amount of time that pathogens and antigens are in contact with the intestinal walls.
 When these substances aren’t promptly cleared away from the lining of the gut, the resulting bacterial overgrowth can interfere with the body’s absorption of nutrients.